overwolf/overwolf.github.io/docs/api/overwolf-games-events-tft.md

 **Note** that TFT and LOL share the same Game ID.

 :::tip
 If you would like to know when the user is going to play TFT (hit the "Play" button), you can listen to the [lobby_info](overwolf-games-launchers-events-lol#info-updates-3) info update, and check the `queueID`.
-If it's 1090 - it's TFT.
+If it's 1090 or 1100 - it's TFT.
 :::